emma-33/holbertonschool-higher_level_programming/python-import_modules/README.md

 Program 5 : imports the variable a from the file variable_load_5.py and prints its value
 Program 6 : imports all functions from the file calculator_1.py and handles basic operations
 Program 7 : prints #pythoniscool, followed by a new line, in the standard output
+Program 8 : function def magic_calculation(a, b): that does exactly the same as the given Python bytecode
 Program 9 : prints the alphabet in uppercase, followed by a new line